nalsakas/pe/README.md

 call [VA(LoadStringA)]
 ```

 Strings  in tables are stored as 16-bit unicode strings.
 That means when you create a buffer you need twice size of a char.
 In asm that equals size of a word.
+Sample application is given in samples directory.

 ```
 STRINGTABLE label